10 SEO tips for getting your website noticed

 ‘On-Page SEO’ involves changing and optimising aspects of your website to give search engines an idea of what your website is about.

-7. Don’t overdo keywords – some people will use the term over and over again.
+Some people over-use keywords.
 That’s called “keyword stuffing.”
 This can lead to your site being penalised by search engines.